-Thomas is a European and Chartered (UK) Patent Attorney handling patent and design work in a wide range of high-tech and mechanical fields with a particular interest in contentious matters including EPO oppositions.
+Thomas is a European and Chartered (UK) Patent Attorney handling patent and design work in a wide range of high-tech and mechanical fields.
 He joined Dehns in 2012 shortly after graduating with a first-class degree from the University of Cambridge.

 Type of clients and client work

-Thomas acts for a range of clients including large multinational companies, SMEs, and university and has significant experience in drafting and prosecuting patent applications relating to all types of mechanical, chemical, electrical and computer-implemented or software inventions.
-He also has considerable involvement with contentions matters, such as EPO opposition proceedings, and providing freedom to operate and infringement/validity advice for companies in the UK and abroad.
+Thomas acts for a range of clients including large multinational companies, SMEs, and universities.
+Thomas has significant experience in drafting and prosecuting patent applications relating to all types of mechanical, chemical, electrical and computer-implemented/software inventions.
+He also has considerable involvement and interest in contentious matters and providing freedom to operate and infringement/validity advice.
+A large proportion of his work relates to EPO oppositions.

 He has particular experience with inventions in the fields of spectrometry, scientific instruments, batteries, medical devices, consumer products, oil/gas exploration, ICT and telecommunications.

-Before starting at Dehns Thomas worked in the Optoelectronics Group at the Cavendish Laboratory in Cambridge, where research focussed on fundamental studies of charge transport in organic materials, for potential application to a variety of organic electronic devices such as OFETs, OLEDs and solar cells.
+Before starting at Dehns Thomas worked in the Optoelectronics Group at the Cavendish Laboratory in Cambridge, where his research focussed on fundamental studies of charge transport in organic materials for potential application to a variety of organic electronic devices such as OFETs, OLEDs and solar cells.

 Qualifications and Memberships